UBC-MDS/newyork_restaurant_grading/README.md

-# The Prediction of New York City Restaurant Grading
+# Prediction for the Grading of New York City Restaurant

   - authors (ordered alphabetically by last name) from Group 18:
     Nikita Susan Easow, Sneha Sunil, Edward (Yukun) Zhang, Lauren Zung